arsovskidario/Operating-Systems/README.md

    -m <number> limits the number of matches that will be found in a given file
 	ex. if you have x10 Dario users it will return match for only 5 if grep -m 5  "Dario"

+   grep "..."  => . means any character

+   -P means using the Pearl language regex
+	ex.   grep -P "/d {3} " -> search for 3 decimals in a row

+   -o shows only the matching words and not the entire line

+   -r recursively search threw current directory and subdirectories but dont follow symbolic links
+    ex. if grep -r "darko" foo  =>and foo is a sym link it will follow it

+   -R same as -r but will follow sym links by default